publiccodeyml/publiccode.yml/_docs/en/schema.md

 be hosted on a video sharing website that supports the [oEmbed](https://oembed.com) standard; popular options are YouTube and Vimeo.

+Since videos are an integral part of the documentation, it is recommended to publish them with an open license.

 ### Key `description/[lang]/awards`